-After we hiked the Appalachian Trail together, we moved from the East Coast to the San Francisco Bay Area, where we lived for a few years.
+After we hiked the Appalachian Trail together in 2010, we moved from the East Coast to the San Francisco Bay Area, where we lived for a few years.
 During that time we learned a lot about California’s wildlands from our friends at San Bruno Mountain Watch.
-Shortly after the Appalachian Trail, we knew we wanted to hike the Pacific Crest Trail as well.
+Shortly after the Appalachian Trail and moving to California, we knew we wanted to hike the Pacific Crest Trail as well.
 We were infected with the hiking-bug!
 We were married in 2012, and after Dirt Stew’s father passed away in 2013, we realized that life is short, and decided the time to hike was not later, but NOW.
 We started preparing for a 2014 hike of the PCT.
 After completing our hike of the Pacific Crest Trail, we decided to move back east to be closer to family.
 We continue to hike both short and long trails.
 We now live in Asheville, North Carolina and work part time guiding hikes for Blue Ridge Hiking Company.

 We’d love to hear from you, either your questions and comments or simply your words of encouragement as we go along!